emoney17/single-gpu-passthrough/README.md

 - 16GB RAM

 ## Part 1 BIOS Config
+Before starting, make sure your BIOS is up to date.
-Make sure virtualization is enabled in your BIOS.
+Then make sure virtualization is enabled in your BIOS.
 - IOMMU Enabled
 - SVM Enabled

-Also make sure to update your system before starting anything.
+Also make sure to update your system.

 ## Part 2 GRUB Loader
 Edit the grub config file with ```sudo vim /etc/default/grub```